meganz/MEGAchat/Readme.md

 (shipped within the webrtc source tree).
 It is not binary compatible with the standard openssl and this will result again in segfaults.
 So we need to force webrtc to build against the 'system' openssl, that will be used for the rest of the code as well.
 To do that, we need to replace the .gyp file responsible for building and linking webrtc against the boringssl lib.
-First, just in case, we will hide all boringssl stuff from the build system and create our own fake dir with the fale .gyp file.
+First, just in case, we will hide all boringssl stuff from the build system and create our own fake dir with the false .gyp file.
 In order to do that:
 `mv third_party/boringssl third_party/boringssl_hide`
 `mkdir third_party/boringssl`
-Then, copy the `boringssl.gyp` file from `/path/to/karere/webrtc-build` directory of the karere-native source tree to the `third_party/boringssl` dir you just created.
+`cp /path/to/karere/webrtc-build/boringssl.gyp ./third_party/boringssl/`

 This file maps boringssl references to the openssl installed in your android sysroot.
 For this to work, you need to have the `DEPS_SYSROOT` env variable set to the prefix where openssl is installed.
 When not cross-compiling, this is usually `/usr` or `/usr/local`, and when cross-compiling, this is normally the sysroot/buildroot directory where all depenencies are built.
-Note that on cross-build environments you cannot assign this variable to a variable set by the cross-compile environment set by env-xxx.sh script, since that script must not be sourced in this shell.
+Note that on cross-build environments you cannot assign this variable to a variable set by the cross-compile environment env-xxx.sh script, because that script must not be sourced in this shell.
 * Android
 This path would be:
 `export DEPS_SYSROOT="<path-to-android-ndk-you-installed>/platforms/android-14/arch-arm/usr"`